einverne/youtube-dl-webui/README.md

 # Prerequisite

 This project is writen under the **python 3.6**, I haven't test the codes in any other python versions.
-So, I hightly recommend you to use python 3.6 to avoid any troubles.
+So, I highly recommend you to use python 3.6 to avoid any troubles.

 Also, we need **[ffmpeg](https://www.ffmpeg.org/download.html)** for post